-The name of the organization is TxDLA, Inc. (Texas Distance Learning Association), hereinafter TxDLA. .
+The name of the organization is TxDLA, Inc. (Texas Digital Learning Association), hereinafter TxDLA. .
 It was updated in 2022, from the previous expanded name “Texas Distance Learning Association”.

 Section 2.
 Affiliation

-TxDLA is an affiliated chapter of the United States Distance Learning Association, registered and certified as a not-for-profit 501(c)(3) corporation organized under the laws of the state of Texas and operating under the laws of the United States of America.
+TxDLA registered and certified as a not-for-profit 501(c)(3) corporation organized under the laws of the state of Texas and operating under the laws of the United States of America.

 Section 3.
 Certification